juk0de/mtf2json/README.md

     "type": "Single"
 },
 ```

-Type and quantity of heat sinks are separate keys, no need for additional parsing.
+The type and quantity of heat sinks are separate keys, eliminating the need for additional parsing.

 ### Movement Points
 MTF: